Site Recovery Manager FAQ

 Does Site Recovery Manager provide automated failback?

-Yes, Site Recovery Manager 6.0 provides automated failback.
+Yes, Site Recovery Manager provides automated failback.
 The first step is to perform a “reprotect” of the virtual machines from the failover site to the original production site.
 This consists in coordinating the reversal of replication to the original site, and mapping virtual machines back to their original virtual machine folders, virtual switches, and resource pools.
 The second step is to execute the planned migration back to the original site, using the original recovery plan executed in reverse direction.
+Each of these steps is automated in that there is no manual intervention required beyond starting the reprotect and migration processes.

 What is the difference between planned migration and DR failover?